Estlin rolls over and puts his arm around Isabelle. He squeezes her close to his body. He kisses her head, as she moves to get out of his embrace.

 On his last day of the workshop, weeks before its scheduled end, he met with the instructor after class.
 He had hoped to sleep with her, a woman, he felt, who was under constant pressure by the city’s stresses to pay bills, arrive on time and make something of herself.
 He thought he could swoop in, her marvel student, the future Manhattan laureate, suave NY Estlin and show her a good time; with her bland, faded makeup and curly black hair, long heavy sweaters and a book-filled tote bag always slipping down her shoulder; pulling her down like the stresses of her life and probably never getting a proper lay in recent years.

 She couldn’t stand him though.
+And he was dumbly unaware.
 His smug, self-assured half-grin.
 She had seen a cavalry of self-aggrandizers just like him; dudes with too much belief in the myth of themselves.
 In whatever it was they would become.
 Poets.
 Politicians.
 Athletes and Litigators.
 Maybe that’s what it took to become successful, but she didn’t like it.
 To her, it wore on them like a bad haircut or an ill-fitting t-shirt.